Nizor/ActionDetection/README.md

 # Action Detection of American Sign Language (ASL) and Nigerian Indigenous Sign Language
 This project is a TETFAIR project.
-TETFAIR is an initiative of [TETFUND](https://tetfund.gov.ng) in collaboration with [Innov8 Hub](https://innov8hub.ng) and Lecturers from the University of Ibadan, Nigeria
+TETFAIR is an initiative of [TETFUND](https://tetfund.gov.ng) in collaboration with [Innov8 Hub](https://innov8hub.ng)

 Action Detection for ASL and Nigerian indigenous sign language using tensorflow, tensforflow-gpu, opencv-python, mediapipe, scikit-learn, matplotlib for model training and evaluation.
 Other dependencies for a fastAPI webapp and RaspberryPi build are in the environment.yml or requirements.txt files